AsaLap/PlantGEMs/README.md

-# Plant-GEMs : Project that aims to the automatic reconstruction of several plants metabolic networks.
+# Plant-GEMs : Project that aims to the automatic reconstruction of several plant metabolic networks.

 -- Python files --